 Parkinson’s doesn’t just affect people physically—it can also take a toll on our emotions.
-We asked neuropsychologist Louise Marasco about the mental impacts of PD and how to manage.
+We asked clinical psychologist Louise Marasco about the mental impacts of PD and how to manage.

 Sometimes people with Parkinson’s spend so much time concentrating on the physical changes that occur with PD that they neglect to address the mental or emotional impacts of this disease.
 Stress, anxiety, depression, grief and apathy are common emotions that people with Parkinson’s may experience at diagnosis or as the disease progresses.